 If you are doing this at home, you should probably stick to hot smoking until you have mastered the curing process for food safety reasons.

-Click here for our article Cold Smoking vs Hot Smoking Foods a detailed explanation.
+Click here for our article Cold Smoking vs Hot Smoking Foods for a detailed explanation.

 Cold smoked salmon is delicious and is much easier to buy in the store.
 This type of smoking method leaves the fish looking uncooked; that is why a curing or brining process is necessary to preserve the fish and prevent any bacteria from forming during the smoking process.